gvwilson/thirdbit/src/fiction/bear/index.md

 "Where will you go?"
 Thokmay asked.

-The gorilla twiddled his big toes.
+The troll twiddled his big toes.
 "Former or Latter Tongsa, perhaps, or Chaghan.
 Or maybe even Garheim.
 Anyone can argue the law in Garheim."